HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/install/kubernetes_deployment/preparation/mandatory_tasks/prepare_configure_networking.md

 ## Configuring Content-Security-Policy Frame Options

-The HCL Digital Experience 9.5 Helm Chart allows you to configure **[Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-ancestors): frame-ancestors** for DX Core and all other components, such as Digital Asset Management, Ring API, etc.
+The HCL Digital Experience Compose 9.5 Helm Chart allows you to configure **[Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-ancestors){target="blank"}: frame-ancestors** for DX WebEngine and all other components, such as Digital Asset Management, Ring API, etc.

 Setting `cspFrameAncestorsEnabled` to true adds `content-security-policy: frame-ancestor 'self'` headers to the responses, enabling you to frame DX and other add-on applications.

 There is also an option to specify allowed URLs that can frame your application using the `cspFrameAncestorAllowedSourceURLs` property.
 Using this property is a way to mitigate clickjacking attacks.
-For more information, see: [Clickjacking Defense Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Clickjacking_Defense_Cheat_Sheet.html).
+For more information, see: [Clickjacking Defense Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Clickjacking_Defense_Cheat_Sheet.html){target="blank"}.

 You can define a list of allowed URLs for a specific application using the following syntax in your `custom-values.yaml`.
 This example uses `contentComposer`, but the same applies for other applications: